-Canadian Privateer Name Search.
+Canadian Privateer Name Search (archived website : may be incomplete, unavailable or slow to respond).
 Privateers were privately owned warships.
 This list allows you to search for people involved in privateering, either as crew, owners or agents.
 For each person, you will find their position, their privateer ship and a year.
 At the moment it concentrates on privateers for the period 1793 to 1805, and War of 1812 privateers.

 Genealogical Heritage : From Europe to New France by way of England’s North American colonies and British rule in Canada to the present.
 Of historical interest, this database amalgamates amongst many others the lineages of Acadia Governor Charles de Saint-Étienne de La Tour, Baron Jean-Vincent d’Abbadie de Saint-Castin, Mathieu Le Neuf du Hérisson, François de Billy, Louis d’Amours, Antoinette de Longueval, Catherine de Baillon, Hugues du Pont, Antoine d'Ailleboust, Florimond de Biencourt, Philippe Mius d'Entremont with those of the Hilton family (founders of Dover in New Hampshire) whose feudal aristocratic ancestries include most medieval Royal Houses.